Skip to content

 • Steep learning curve with complex syntax and low-level programming concepts.

-• More prone to errors and harder to maintain compared to high-level languages.
+• More prone to errors and harder to maintain and debug compared to high-level languages.

-• Less portable, as code is often specific to a particular hardware architecture.
+• Code is often specific to a particular hardware architecture making it non portable and optimized for certain applications.

 Applications